AndyButland/UmbracoMapper/ReadMe.md

     - Added support for string coalescing two or more source properties to a single destination one
 - 1.4.2
 	- Added support for nullable properties
+- 1.4.3
+	- Fixed bug with coalescing of property values

 ## Credits